BrighBrigh/MakeParallel/README.md

 # Usage

 1. Import: `from MakeParallel import MakeParallel`
-2. `MakeParallal(funct, args)` where `funct` is a function to be called to be made parallel and `args` is a tuple of arguments to be passed into the function.
+2. Call `MakeParallel(funct, args)` where `funct` is a function to be called to be made parallel and `args` is a tuple of arguments to be passed into the function.

 # Example
 ```python